 Please report bugs here: https://gitlab.sgalinski.de/typo3/sg_routes

-Note: sg_routes can be used for free or by buying a licence key from our online shop.
-You can enter the licence key in the extension manager configuration of sg_routes.
+Note: sg_routes can be used for free or by buying a license key from our online shop.
+You can enter the license key in the extension manager configuration of sg_routes.

 Features excluded from the free version:

 With this extension you can simply create and manage URL redirects for your page and generate redirect rules for your .htaccess file.

 sg_routes is a multi-domain extension so before you use the configuration module, make sure that all the domains in your installation have correctly configured domain records for their site-root page.